 A well-written message should be brief and direct.
 Avoid confusion and complexity and make certain that each message communicates one important point.

 Messages are not the place to throw in everything and the kitchen sink because you believe there is SO much that is important about your company.
 I’m quite sure there is, but messages sum up the unique characteristics and convey just the critical aspects of the differentiator.
 Each makes one point, not 12.

 To help keep yourself on track in drafting your messages, keep them to between 30 and 50 words each.
 You should also think of your messages as being intended for an internal audience.
 Each message is a guiding principle to build the rest of your content.
 While messages are not likely to be used in content verbatim, they should be seen as the foundation of the content — ideas that you should be circling back to consistently.

-As an example, let’s look at the both wildly successful and fictitious company, “Consultants & Product Developers” (C&PD).
+Let’s look at the both wildly successful and fictitious telehealth company, “Medicine & Doctors Online” (M&DO).

-C&PD might have messages in its content plan that look like the ones below.
-Note how each shows what makes the company unique or explains how it might be different from other firms that do exactly what C&PD does:
+M&DO might have messages in its content plan that look like the ones below.
+Note how each describes what makes the company unique or explains how it might be different from other firms that compete in the same space:

 Expanding into themes

 The themes you create will guide all of the topic choices you make for the year.
 Themes are generated from a mixture of knowledge about marketing and business goals, discussions with sales, competitive and industry research, and conversations with customers or prospects, and stem from the compelling messages you just created.